aabluedragon/dialog-manager/README.md

          'exit-animation':'fade-out-animation'
       }).open();
 ```
-Note that adding attributes like that will make the dialog-manager ignore it's `defaultAttributes` for that particular dialog.
+Note that settings attributes like that will make the dialog-manager ignore it's `defaultAttributes` for that particular dialog.

 Removing all open dialogs:
 ```javascript